Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs

-To facilitate better understanding of the parameter $\max\{\Delta(G), \, \Gamma(G)\}$, let $A$ be the edge-matching incidence matrix of $G$.
+To facilitate better understanding of the parameter $\max\{\Delta(G), \, \Gamma(G)\}$, let $A$ be the edge-matching incidence matrix of $G$ (that is, each column of $A$ is the incidence vector of a matching).
 Then ECP can be naturally formulated as an integer program, whose linear programming (LP) relaxation is exactly as given below:

-This linear program is called the {\em fractional edge-coloring problem} (FECP), and its optimal value is called the {\em fractional chromatic index} of $G$, denoted by $\chi^*(G)$.
+This linear program is called the {\em fractional edge-coloring problem} (FECP) , and its optimal value is called the {\em fractional chromatic index} of $G$, denoted by $\chi^*(G)$.
 As shown by Seymour \cite{Se} using Edmonds' matching polytope theorem \cite{e65}, it is always true that $\chi^*(G)=\max\{\Delta(G), \,\Gamma(G) \}$.
 Thus the preceding inequality actually states that $\chi'(G) \ge \chi^*(G)$.